Teevity/ice/README.md

 8. Throughput metric service (*)

   You may also want to show your organization's throughput metric alongside usage and cost.
 You can choose to implement interface ThroughputMetricService, or you can simply use the existing BasicThroughputMetricService.
 Using BasicThroughputMetricService requires the throughput metric data to be stores monthly in files with names like <filePrefix>_2013_04, <filePrefix>_2013_05.
 Data in files should be delimited by new lines. <filePrefix> is specified when you create BasicThroughputMetricService instance.

+9. Estimate Page

+  You may want to use the estimate page to visualize estimated velocity against actual spending velocity.
+To enable:

+  	ice.report.estimate=true

+  For each account, you can set the estimate in the ice.properties:

+  	ice.account.dailyestimate.account1=500
+	ice.account.dailyestimate.account2=505

 ##Support